Codingsnail80/bareiron-PSP/README.md

 # bareiron-PSP
 Minimalist Minecraft server for memory-restrictive embedded systems.

-The goal of this project is to enable hosting Minecraft servers on very weak devices, such as the ESP32.
+The goal of this project is to enable hosting Minecraft servers on very weak devices, such as the PSP.
 The project's priorities are, in order: **memory usage**, **performance**, and **features**.
 Because of this, compliance with vanilla Minecraft is not guaranteed, nor is it a goal of the project.

 - Minecraft version: `1.21.8`
 - Protocol version: `772`